 Immediately following the assessment, owners will be advised of the outcome.

 If a greyhound is found to be suitable, it is eligible for an exemption from muzzling when in a designated off-leash dog area.

 If a greyhound is found not to be suitable, it will not be eligible for the muzzling exemption, however, the greyhound will able to re-take the assessment at a future time.
 The assessor can provide feedback to owners as to the reasons why a greyhound was unsuccessful, advice on how to overcome the issues and when it might be appropriate to re-book an assessment.
 Owners may choose to enrol the greyhound in an approved greyhound re-training program to assist.

 If a greyhound has passed the assessment, the assessor will advise Greenhounds of the outcome and the greyhound will be recorded on the Companion Animals Register as “muzzle exempt”.

 Once Greenhounds has received the completed workbook and assessment documentation, the Greenhound collar with ID tag and certificate will be issued.
-The fee for the green collar and associated administration costs is $49.50 (unless included in the adoption fee charged by an adoption program).
+The fee for the green collar and associated administration costs is $49.50.